-Score explanation: On-campus electricity is at about 16% renewable energy sources through the use of renewable energy credits (RECs).
+On-campus electricity is at about 16% renewable energy sources through the use of renewable energy credits (RECs).
 The offsite community hospital and outpatient locations are all at 100% renewable electricity through RECs.
+About 18% of the university's motor vehicle power is from alternative fuel (CNG, electric, or hybrid).

 4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?

-3 Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable.
-2 Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted.
-1 Sustainable building practices are inadequately or incompletely implemented for new buildings.
-0 Sustainability is not considered in the construction of new buildings.
-Scor e explanation: The Ohio State University launched its new Sustainable Design and Construction cy in February 2021 All construction projects now incorporate more sustainability elements based
+Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable.
+Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted.
+Sustainable building practices are inadequately or incompletely implemented for new buildings.
+Sustainability is not considered in the construction of new buildings.

-Policy in February 2021.
+The Ohio State University launched its new Sustainable Design and Construction Policy in February 2021.
 All construction projects now incorporate more sustainability elements based on project type, project scope, jurisdiction and budget and require suppliers to be more transparent around sourcing, material content and the carbon footprint of materials.
 One exciting example of the impact these standards have already had is the under-construction inpatient hospital that's diverting 86 million pounds of materials - which translates to 98% of the waste materials being recycled.